- Reference Number: HEY-963/2017

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to provide you with general information about your treatment.
-Most of your questions should be answered by this leaflet but it is not intended to replace the discussion between you and your doctor, it may act as a starting point for discussion.
-If after reading this leaflet you have any concerns or require any further explanations, please discuss this with a member of the healthcare team caring for you.
+Most of your questions should be answered by this leaflet but it is not intended to replace the discussion between you and the healthcare team, it may act as a starting point for discussion.
+If after reading this leaflet you have any concerns or require any further explanations, please discuss this with a member of the healthcare team.

 What is a dacryocystorhinostomy (DCR)?